-Upon notification by the Provost in the Spring term (usually no later than February), the review is initiated by a charge memo from the dean to the lead member of the department's faculty, usually the academic unit director, department chair or head.
+Upon notification by the Provost in the Spring term (usually no later than the beginning of February), the review is initiated by a charge memo from the dean to the lead member of the department's faculty, usually the academic unit director, department chair or head.
 The Provost's Office will provide a charge memo to directors of independent academic programs.
 The charge memo will include the following elements:

 - 1. A request that a self-study be developed and a request that a lead study director be appointed.
 This director may be the department chair or head, or their designee; - 2.
-A description of specific issues to be addressed, such as degrees offered in the department or program, characteristics of students and graduates, faculty activity
+A description of specific issues to be addressed, such as degrees offered in the department or program, characteristics of students and graduates, faculty activity including scholarly and creative activity, extension and experiment station activity, advising, mentoring, service, and teaching;

-- including scholarly and creative activity, extension and experiment station activity, advising, mentoring, service, and teaching; - 3.
-A due date for completion and submission of the self-study, typically in late November of the following Fall term; - 4.
+- 3. A due date for completion and submission of the self-study, typically in mid-summer no later than July; - 4.
 Directions for how to obtain assistance with data resources; - 5.
-For programs that have undergone a previous review, the dean's summary memo from that previous program review is attached for reference.
+For programs that have undergone a previous review, the dean's summary memo from that previous program review is attached for reference. - 6.
+External Site visits will be held in the Fall semester following the charge letter.